ninjaaron/libaaron/README.rst

 libaaron
 ========

-Just I library of handy functions I like to bring along.
+Just my library of handy functions I like to bring along.

 .. contents::